-New Jersey’s Conscientious Employee Protection Act (CEPA) and Law Against Discrimination protect employees who blow the whistle on, object to, or refuse to participate in the unlawful activities of the employer.
-You are also protected from retaliation for taking family or medical leave or for filing a workers’ compensation claim.
+New Jersey’s Conscientious Employee Protection Act (CEPA) and Law Against Discrimination protect employees who blow the whistle on, object to, or refuse to participate in the unlawful activities of the employer, or complain about discrimination.
+Employees are also protected from retaliation for taking family or medical leave or for filing a workers’ compensation claim.
 For those in New Jersey who have been unlawfully retaliated against by their employer, Wall & London LLC can help you aggressively, expertly, and confidently pursue justice.